cydu24/Progressive-Thought-Refinement/README.md

 ## Project Members

 This project is led by Dr. Jiaqing Liang and Professor Yanghua Xiao from KnowledgeWorks Lab, Fudan University.
-The core development team includes Master's student Chengyu Du, Ph.D. candidate Jinyi Han, and other contributors.
+The core development team includes Master's student Chengyu Du, Yizhou Ying, Ph.D. candidate Jinyi Han, and other contributors.
 We gratefully acknowledge their dedication to this work.

 ## Citation